dellacortelab/t4ss/README.md

 # Putting together Full Structure
-Open Babel can be used to concat all the cg models together.
+Open Babel or cat can be used to concat all the cg models together.
 Move all models into new directory, then run:

     obabel *_cg.pdb -O {full_name}.pdb

+or

+    cat * >> {full_name}.pdb

+Be careful when using cat that there is a newline after every file, otherwise gromacs will say you are missing atoms in the structure.

 This will combine all the models together.
-To find the order they were combined in, simply grep all lines starting with COMPND:
+If you used obabel, to find the order they were combined in, simply grep all lines starting with COMPND:

     grep ^COMPND {full_name}.pdb > temp.txt
     cut -c 11- temp.txt > order.txt

 This model order will be used in determining the order of the itps and molecule names in the .top file.

 # Insane